Roy-lab/clade-specific_gene_sets/de-novo_clustering/README.md

 ```

 ### Requirement 5: representative column name
->- Name of representative column name in the matrix.txt. *e.g.* ARATH
+>- Name of representative column (species) name in the matrix.txt. *e.g.* ARATH
+>- OGs that are having expression value in this column will be named as the contents (gene) name of this column (species).

 ### Requirement 6: output directory name